dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

    for details about it.

 Q: Mouse stops/teleports/moves incorrectly during the game.
 A: Try the '-altinput' command line switch.
+If the mouse moves too fast or too slow, try changing "POINTER_SENSITIVITY" option in "keeperfx.cfg"

 Q: I get a message 'Cannot initialize' when I try to enter network game.
 A: KeeperFX does not support serial cable, modem and IPX multiplayer.